Brian Murphy (intelligence official): Whistleblower complaint

 In July, 2021 it was revealed the DHS Inspector General's Office had interfered in the investigation into Murphy's claims.
-And independent watch dog, the Project On Government Oversight, revealed in a seven page report that the DHS Inspector General, Joseph V. Cuffari, manipulated the investigation in an effort to disrupt the investigation into Murphy's claims.
-The report states Murphy was cleared in January 2021 of any wrong doing by the rank and file IG staff, however, the Inspector General blocked the release of the conclusions.
+An independent watch dog, the Project On Government Oversight, revealed in a seven-page report that the DHS Inspector General, Joseph V. Cuffari, manipulated the investigation in an effort to disrupt the investigation into Murphy's claims.
+The report states Murphy was cleared in January 2021 of any wrongdoing by the rank and file IG staff, however, the Inspector General blocked the release of the conclusions.
 The report and a NY Times article further explain the improper interference was conducted for political purposes.
 The Inspector General and other senior staff at the IG's office attempted to protect Wolf and Cuccinelli from being investigated.
 The article indicates the whistleblower allegations related to Russia and White Supremacy were among the causes for the improper intervention.
 Both articles state if Murphy had not been wrongfully removed in September 2020 there is evidence DHS would have been in a position to detect the insurrection at the U.S. Capitol on January 6, 2021.

 According to the Wall Street Journal, Murphy had asked for substantial resource enhancements in 2019 and early 2020 to combat a growing disinformation threat from Russia and an emerging White Supremacy threat.
 His requests were denied by Wolf and Cuccinelli.
-In August 2021 it was reported by the press that once Murphy was removed in July 2020 he was replaced by an inexperienced partisan employee, Joseph Maher.
-Maher shut-down all of the organizations ability to detect domestic terrorism threats.
-The reports suggest this led to the intelligence failures at DHS to identify violent online rhetoric in the lead up to the January 6th, 2021 attack on the U.S. Capitol.
-Maher was reported by the New York Times to have potentially retaliated against Murphy after Murphy filed his Whistleblower complaint.
-According to a DHS intelligence document produced under the Freedom of Information Act, shortly after Wolf removed Murphy, Maher restricted the ability of DHS to collect pertinent intelligence about Russian interference and White Supremacy.
+After Murphy's reassignment in July 2020, Joseph Maher, the principal deputy general counsel who had served at DHS since 2003, became acting undersecretary for intelligence and analysis.
+Murphy's attorney, Mark Zaid, alleged that Maher "immediately shut down open-source collection efforts on domestic extremists" and was involved in retaliation against Murphy.

+In October 2020, Maher issued a memo requiring DHS leadership approval for open-source intelligence reports on "election-related threats," citing First Amendment concerns.
+The House January 6 Committee, which later hired Maher as a senior staffer on the recommendation of Representative Liz Cheney, defended him, stating he "was asked to step into the leadership position" after Murphy's reassignment "following reporting raising concerns that the office had been improperly assembling intelligence on journalists."